by-cx/lobby/README.md

 }
 ```

-The packet contains information what's the server hostname and then list of labels describing
+The packet contains information what's the server's hostname and then list of labels describing
 what's running on it and what are the IP addresses.
 What's in the labels is completely up to you
 but in some use-cases (Node Exporter API endpoint) it expects "NAME:VALUE" format.

 The labels can be configured via environment variables but also as files located in
 */etc/lobby/labels* (configurable path) so it can dynamically change.
+Another way is to use
+*lobbyctl* which can add new labels at runtime.

 When everything is running just call your favorite http client against "http://localhost:1313/"
-on any of the running instances and lobby returns you list of all available servers and
+on any of the running instances and lobby returns a list of all available servers and
 their labels.
 You can hook it to Prometheus, deployment scripts, CI/CD automations or
 your internal system that sends emails and it needs to know where is the SMTP server for
 example.